HarryMartin001/Cybersecurity-WEEK-10-11-Honeypot/README.md

 **Objective:** Create a honeynet using MHN-Admin.
 Present your findings as if you were requested to give a brief report of the current state of Internet security.
 Assume that your audience is a current employer who is questioning why the company should allocate anymore resources to the IT security team.

-### MHN-Admin Deployment (Required)
+### MHN-Admin Deployment

-**Summary:** How did you deploy it?
+ How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?What is difference between GCP and AWS?

 Google Cloud Platform provides IaaS, PaaS, and serverless computing environments.
 A comparatively new Google Cloud Platform has all the tools and services required by developers and professionals.
 Amazon Web Services(AWS): It provides on-demand cloud computing platforms and APIs.